chargebyte/chargebyte-docs/docs/source/hardware.rst

 *************************************

-For ISO 15118 / DIN 70121 compliant communication between EVSE and PEV, Charge SOM supports CP (control pilot) and PP (proximity pilot) signaling including Green PHY communication.
+For ISO 15118 / DIN 70121 compliant communication between EVSE and PEV, Charge SOM supports CP (control pilot) signaling including Green PHY communication.
 This Green PHY communication is available on network interface ``eth1``.
 The MAC address of this host interface is stored within the EEPROM on the Charge SOM.

+The PP (proximity pilot) monitoring from EVSE side is currently not implemented for DC setups yet.
+So please leave this pin unconnected.

 **********************************
 High-Voltage Connector (HVDC, X19)